LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 If the embedded message is not visible in the web browser or an error occurs, then you should make sure that Lasso Server has been properly installed on your machine.
-Consult the :ref:`installation guide for your operating system
-<lasso-server-guide-index>` for complete instructions.
+See the appropriate server installation guide section for your operating system for complete instructions.

 .. _calling-lasso-cli: